L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Related Works

 As mentioned in Section~\ref{subsubsec2.1.1}, a LiDAR-to-Model registration task can be converted into classic point cloud registration.
 Over the past few decades, extensive research regarding this topic has been conducted across multiple fields, including geodesy, GIS, computer science, robotics, AEC (Architecture, Engineering, Construction), etc., with each domain emphasizing distinct aspects like scenarios and accuracy.
 Given that this paper primarily addresses the fine LiDAR-to-Model registration in the context of individual buildings, the following literature review will specifically focus on two relevant categories of registration: ICP-based methods and geometric feature-based methods.

 ICP-based methods are extensively employed to register point clouds.
 Traditional ICP algorithms iteratively align corresponding points but often exhibit slow convergence and sensitivity to initial values and outliers \citep{besl1992}.
 Thus, many enhanced variants have been developed to address these limitations.
-For instance, Point-to-Line ICP \citep{censi2008} and Point-to-Plane ICP \citep{low2004,rusinkiewicz2001} utilize local linear and planar features, respectively, thereby accelerating convergence and enhancing registration accuracy.
+For instance, Point-to-Line ICP \citep{censi2008} and Point-to-Plane ICP \citep{rusinkiewicz2001,low2004} utilize local linear and planar features, respectively, thereby accelerating convergence and enhancing registration accuracy.
 Generalized ICP (GICP) further refines registration precision by statistically optimizing correspondences through probabilistic modeling of local surface geometry \citep{segal2009}.
 Trimmed ICP (TriICP) effectively reduces the influence of outliers by selectively excluding a certain percentage of correspondences, thereby enhancing robustness in noisy scenarios \citep{chetverikov2002}.
 More recently, a robust method based on generated planar patches and adaptive distance thresholds was proposed, which has significantly reduced the influence of surface changes on registration accuracy \citep{yang2023, yang2025}.
+KISS-ICP is also widely used for point cloud registration because of its versatility and computational efficiency, particularly in robotics and SLAM applications \citep{vizzo2023}.
 Collectively, these ICP variants have progressively addressed the limitations in standard ICP, significantly improving the accuracy, efficiency, and practical applicability of point cloud registration tasks.